SAT vs ACT: Which Test Should You Take?

 How do SAT and ACT scores compare?

-College Board and ACT provide official concordance tables.
-For example, a 1400 SAT is roughly equivalent to a 31 ACT.
+College Board and ACT published an official concordance table in 2018 that is still in use.
+A 1400 SAT is roughly equivalent to a 31 ACT.
 A 1200 SAT corresponds to about a 25 ACT.
 A 1000 SAT is roughly a 19 ACT.
-Use these comparisons to decide which score to submit.
+The concordance applies to the Digital SAT since the scoring scale (400–1600) did not change with the format transition.

 When should I take the SAT or ACT?